kamilburda/batcher/docs/sections/Examples.md

 For Export Layers and Edit Layers:
 1. In GIMP, assign a color tag to the layer(s) you want to consider foreground (right-click on a layer → `Color Tags` → choose your color).
 2. Add the `Insert foreground` procedure and adjust the color tag as necessary.
-3. (optional) If you want the foreground to be offset to the current layer rather than the image canvas, place this procedure after `Resize to layer size` by dragging it onto `Resize to layer size`.
+3. (optional) For Export Layers, if you want the foreground to be offset to the current layer rather than the image canvas, place this procedure after `Resize to layer size` by dragging it onto `Resize to layer size`.
 4. (optional) You can adjust how the foreground is merged by setting the merge type in the `Merge foreground` procedure that was added automatically.